jdfr228/PS1-Disc-Based-Game-ID/README.md

 - SCPH-102A
 - SCPH-102B

 ** - Motherboards for these models may contain a 40-pin BIOS chip.
-I am not currently aware of any readily available replacement PCBs for these units, and the significant pinout differences would necessitate an adapter PCB.
+The newer adapter board from the [PSX-Flash-BIOS project](https://github.com/Electroanalog/PSX-Flash-BIOS/) will need to be used.

 ## Unsupported firmware
 - Requires an alternative code injection point